Robert Codrington (translator)

-Robert Codrington (c.1602–c.1665) was an English author, known as a translator.
+Robert Codrington (c.1602–c.1665) was an English writer, known as a translator.

 Life

 From a Gloucestershire family, Codrington was elected a demy of Magdalen College, Oxford, 29 July 1619, at the age of 17, and took the degree of M.A. in 1626.
 After travelling, he returned home, married, and settled in Norfolk.
 In May 1641 he was imprisoned by the House of Commons for publishing an elegy on the Earl of Strafford.

 In later life Codrington lived in London.
 According to Anthony Wood, he died in the Great Plague of 1665.

 Works

 Codrington was a prolific writer and translator.
 His best known work was the Life and Death of Robert, Earl of Essex, London 1646, reprinted in the Harleian Miscellany; Anthony Wood regarded it as a partisan parliamentarian work.
 It was compiled using contemporary pamphlets.
 He wrote also the following works: